United States CBDC Tracker

 Reporters Without Borders Freedom Index:

-The United States is in the pilot phase.
+The United States is in the pilot phase of its central bank digital currency (CBDC) development.
 Over the years, the Federal Reserve has conducted multiple pilots, experiments, and studies.
-Furthermore, President Joe Biden issued Executive Order 14067 to place “the highest urgency on research and development efforts into the potential design and deployment options of a United States CBDC.”
-Over the years, the idea of a U.S. CBDC has sometimes been referred to as the digital dollar or FedCoin.
+President Joe Biden issued Executive Order 14067 in 2022 to place “the highest urgency on research and development efforts into the potential design and deployment options of a United States CBDC.”
+However, President Donald Trump issued Executive Order 14178 in 2025 to stop the U.S. government from creating or promoting a CBDC (sometimes called a digital dollar or FedCoin).
+Shortly after that, Federal Reserve Chair Jerome Powell committed to never issuing a CBDC so long as he is leading the central bank.

 CBDC History and Development